-That refund may sound great, but really that means, in this example, that you overpaid your taxes each month by $233.
+That refund may sound great, but really that means, in this example, that you overpaid your taxes each month by about $236.
 That is money that could have been invested and growing for you throughout the year.

 6. Make tax-smart investment switches.

 You can likely benefit from reviewing your investment portfolio, but it’s important to minimize the tax consequences of making any adjustments.